jflamy/owlcms4/docs/Categories.md

 1. The first Tab in each file defines the bodyweight categories in use for a given federation or club.
 2. The second Tab says which bodyweight categories are active for each age group.

 This step needs to be done on a local installation.
-Once you are ready, you can upload you local settings to a cloud installation, as explained in [UploadingLocalSettings].
+Once you are ready, you can upload you local settings to a cloud installation, as explained in [this page](UploadingLocalSettings)

 Let's say we want to create age groups for our annual U15 U17 competition.
 We go to the local/agegroups directory, and copy the `AgeGroups.xlsx` file to another name (for example `AgeGroupsU15U17.xlsx` or whatever suits you).